Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion: Method

-We here propose two methods to learn the features: residual learning and feature concatenation.
+We here apply two methods to fuse hidden features: summation and concatenation.
 In residual learning mode, the learnt features from decoder layer in $n+1$ subnetwork ($ D^{(n+1)}_{i-1}$) are added to encoder layer of $n$ subnetwork ($E^{(n)}_i$):